cobbland/odin-project-extras/notes/check-ins.md

 **Lows:** Some of the array methods introduced at the end of JavaScript Basics tripped me up.
 And—somehow—I'm still occasionally tripped up by the cascade and flexbox.
 But I'll get there.

 **Shout-outs:** Shout-out to nicO and xajx for awarding me with my first points, haha.

+## Check in #4 - 2025.02.11

+Coming up on a month doing The Odin Project—wild!

+**Completion Status:** JavaScript 6% (Full Stack JavaScript path)

+**Highs:** Finally getting back into JavaScript.
+After an hour or two of refreshing my memory, I finally feel like I am starting to really understand this stuff.

+**Lows:** I thought the forms section of Intermediate HTML & CSS would never end.
+It wasn't too challenging—just a lot of reading and very boring.
+(Still glad to have done it, though.)

+**Shout-outs:** No particular shout-outs this week, as I haven't interacted with the community much yet.
+But I'm grateful that it's here.